Vintage Gaofeng High Mountain Oolong Tea - 1990sTaiwan Sourcing

 At Taiwan Sourcing, finding teas that could be both affordable and worthwhile has always been our main mission.
 To adhere to our mission statement it means we must reject the majority of teas while keeping only the most special teas to offer our customers.
-This aged Gao Feng is special because it's incredibly tasty, aged, and quite affordable as well!
+This vintage Gaofeng is special because it is tasty, properly aged, and affordable as well!

-Also, due to a much lighter oxidation processing practice that began in the 1980s, rolled vintage oolongs are typically re-roasted in order to get rid of the "sourness" caused by moisture present within the dry tea.
+Also, due to the "oxidation" (Different from fermentation) processing practice that began in the 1980s, rolled vintage high mountain oolongs were typically re-roasted in order to get rid of the "sourness" caused by moisture present within the dry tea.
 Re-roasting is often a double-edged sword - if roasted too heavily, the tea will transform into an unpleasant burnt-like "fire taste" (火味), which was mistaken by a lot of people as the character of an old oolong.
 Whereas re-roasting too heavily is intrinsically not correct.
-A proper roast of old oolong should be able to maintain and sustain its original character without the appearance of "fire taste."
+A proper roast for old oolong should be able to maintain and sustain its original character without the appearance of "fire taste."
 On the other hand, if stored long-term without re-roasting the moisture content in the tightly rolled tea will cause further sourness and mustiness (and eventually spoilage).

 Varietal: Qing Xin Oolong / 青心烏龍

 Region: Gaofeng / 高峰